Lvlad27/Lvlad27/README.md

 My goal is to understand technologies from different fields and work on projects that have a positive and tangible impact on people.

 * 🌍  I'm based in Bucharest, Romania
-* 🖥️  See my old portfolio at [this link](http://lvlad27.github.io/Portfolio/).
-A new one is in progress.
-* ✉️  You can contact me at [lvlad27@gmail.com](mailto:lvlad27@gmail.com)
-* 🧠  I'm currently working with the MERN stack.
-(MongoDB, Express.js, React.js, Node.js)

 ### Skills